-- (1) Administer the Wetland Protection Act, Chapter 131, Section 40 or as amended, and shall have all the powers and duties conferred upon municipal conservation commissions in Massachusetts by operation of any Federal or State statute or any administrative regulation having the effect of law. - (2) Advise other officers and agencies of the Town, if requested by such officers or agencies, in use of land owned or controlled by the Town. - (3) Administer the conservation fund, including the power to receive and apply private contributions to the same, and to administer land (or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover") purchased by or given to the Town for the purpose of conservation, as well as any land placed under its jurisdiction by Town Meeting or by the Board of Selectmen.
+- (1) Administer the Wetland Protection Act, Chapter 131, Section 40 or as amended, and shall have all the powers and duties conferred upon municipal conservation commissions in Massachusetts by operation of any Federal or State statute or any administrative regulation having the effect of law. - (2) Administer Section 6-14 (Wetlands Protection Bylaw) of the General Bylaws of the Town of Hanover - (3) Advise other officers and agencies of the Town, if requested by such officers or agencies, in use of land owned or controlled by the Town. - (4) Administer the conservation fund, including the power to receive and apply private contributions to the same, and to administer land (or as otherwise provided for in accordance with "an Act establishing a Town Manager form of Government for the Town of Hanover") purchased by or given to the Town for the purpose of conservation, as well as any land placed under its jurisdiction by Town Meeting or by the Select Board.

+'''

-(Amended May 3, 2011), (Approved by the Attorney General, January 9, 2012)
+(Amended May 3, 2011), (Approved by the Attorney General, January 9, 2012) (Amended May 1, 2023, approved by the Attorney General November 28, 2023)

+'''

 The Conservation Commission of the Town of Hanover may have two (2) Associate Members.
-The Associate Members shall be appointed by the Town Manager subject to the approval of the Selectmen, on the recommendation of the Conservation Commission, each for a term of two (2) years.
+The Associate Members shall be appointed by the Town Manager subject to the approval of the Select Board, on the recommendation of the Conservation Commission, each for a term of two (2) years.
 Associate Members shall be authorized to act with the authority of a Conservation Commission member, when asked to do so by the remaining members of the Commission, so as to act in the case of absence, an inability to act, or conflict of interest on the part of any member of the Conservation Commission or in the event of a vacancy on the Board.